 And better than thy stroke; why swell’st thou then?

 The speaker continues to taunt Death, even more, saying that all he brings is a little sleep, and he doesn’t even do that as well as some other bringers of rest such as “poppy” or “charms”.
 This comparison further portrays Death as something not only weak, but even pleasurable.
 The speaker questions Death, asking “why swell’st thou then?”
 He is asking him why he is so puffed up with pride, when he cannot even do his job, as well as others, can.

 One short sleep past, we wake eternally

 And death shall be no more; Death, thou shalt die

-With these final lines, the speaker reveals exactly why he has been taunting death so relentlessly.
+With these final lines of Death, be not Proud, the speaker reveals exactly why he has been taunting death so relentlessly.
 Although it is obvious that Death is real, and that people who experience Death do not come back to earth, the speaker reveals his reasons for claiming that Death is weak and easily overcome.
-He claims that Death is only “one short sleep” and that those who experience Death with “wake eternally”.
+He claims that Death is only “one short sleep” and that those who experience Death “wake eternally”.
 Then, he claims that “death shall be no more”.
 Finally, he tells Death, “thou shalt die”.
 The speaker has not only told Death that he has no real power over anyone, but that he will experience the end of himself when all wake in eternity and death will be no more.